BulgarelliD-Lab/Barley-NT-2020/README.md

+# Update Sept.
+2022

+We have now completed the requested revision and new version of the scripts will be uploaded in the upcoming days

 # Barley-NT-2020
 This repository contains scripts and material to reproduce calculations and figures of the manuscript Alegria Terrazas, Robertson-Albertyn et al.,